progrium/go-extpoints/README.md

 	cmd.Run(os.Args[2:])
 }
 ```
 Two things to note.
 First, the `go:generate` directive at the top.
 This tells `go generate` it needs to run `go-extpoints`, which will happen in a moment.

-Another thing to note, the extension point is accessed by a variable named by the plural of our interface `Subcommand` and lives under the `extpoints` subpackage.
+Another thing to note, the extension point is accessed by a variable named by the plural of our interface `Subcommand` and in this case lives under a separate `extpoints` subpackage.

 We need to create that subpackage with a Go file in it to define our interface used for this extension point.
 This is our `extpoints/interfaces.go`: